ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 already been established at the time the vulnerability was disclosed, but many implementations did not randomise source ports effectively by default since doing so had a negative impact on query performance.
-Several widespread implemnentations subsequently changed their defaults, and various tools were promoted to allow end-users to check the observed source port randomisation of the resolvers they happened to be using, such as [this one from
+Several widespread implementations subsequently changed their defaults, and various tools were promoted to allow end-users to check the observed source port randomisation of the resolvers they happened to be using, such as [this one from